umarhassan-mitodl/24.941j-spring-2007/content/pages/readings.md

 Steriade, Donca.
 "Underspecification and Markedness."
 In _The Handbook of Phonological Theory_.
 Edited by John A. Goldsmith.
 Cambridge, MA: Wiley-Blackwell, 1996.
 ISBN: 9780631201267.

-Nevins, Andrew. "{{% resource_link "fab4d6d5-af27-466d-b31d-350b413274ef" "Conditions on (Dis) Harmony" %}}."
+Nevins, Andrew. "[Conditions on (Dis) Harmony](http://hdl.handle.net/1721.1/28920)."
 PhD. dissertation, Massachusetts Institute of Technology, December 2004.

 {{< tdclose >}}